patrykandpatrick/vico/README.md

 ## Further reading

 Vico offers rich options for customization and an extensible API.
+The following resources are available to help you learn about it:

+- [The sample app](https://github.com/patrykandpatryk/vico/tree/master/sample) contains a full implementation of Vico.
+- [The wiki](https://github.com/patrykandpatryk/vico/wiki) describes core topics and includes a detailed customization guide.
-These topics are covered in [the wiki](https://github.com/patrykandpatryk/vico/wiki).
-Additionally, [the API reference](https://vico.patrykandpatryk.com/) describes every public class, function, and field.
+- [The API reference](https://vico.patrykandpatryk.com) describes every public class, function, and field.